aster-hu/blog/_posts/2021-08-27-altoids watercolour tin/2021-08-29-DIY altoid tin watercolour palette.md

 I love it.
 It's portable, has a retro look, and most importantly - it's handmade by myself!

-The only downside is that the metal is flimsy so I don't expect it to to last very long –– but I'm not going to worry about that for now since the setup is so easy.
+The only downside is that the metal is flimsy so I don't expect it to last very long; but I'm not going to worry about that for now since the setup is so easy.

 ##### Reference: